Featured Rehearsal Dinner Venue | BUCA DI BEPPO

-That said, you do have the right to invite who you want—or even hold two kinds of events.
+That said, you do have the right to invite who you want—or even to hold two kinds of events.
 While some etiquette purists say two events makes some guests feel excluded and awkward, more and more couples are now opting to have their dinner at a swanky restaurant with the usual close-knit crew, then meet up with more friends and out-of-towners later at the restaurant's bar for the pre-wedding toasts.
-Sean McKean at the Beach Chalet explains it’s all in how you word the invitations.
-One couple wanted to include every single wedding guest in the pre-wedding festivities, but their budget precluded it.
-The guests who weren’t included in the posh pre-wedding meal got invitations with a later time to join up for the rehearsal "party,” and these people never guessed that the actual dinner had already happened.
-They were too busy noshing on the delicious tray-passed appetizers, cocktails and desserts!
+If your budget precludes including every single wedding guest at the posh rehearsal dinner, send out a different invitation to those you can't host.
+It's all in how you word the invite: Simply ask this group of guests to arrive at a later time for the rehearsal "party."
+They'll probably never guess that the actual dinner has already happened, because they'll be too busy noshing on delicious tray-passed appetizers, cocktails and desserts!

 When should I start planning my rehearsal dinner?

-There are so many California rehearsal dinner locations it's hard to choose!
+There are so many great rehearsal dinner venues it's hard to pick one!
 Coordinators can help steer you in the right direction, but a favorite restaurant is always a good choice.
-Choose a place that's close to your rehearsal site to make it convenient for your guests, and make sure you've reserved a private room if you're going to break out the naked baby picture slides or karaoke machine.
-See our Search Tips for pointers on how to effectively search for locations on HereComesTheGuide.com.
+Select a place that's close to your rehearsal site so that it's convenient for your guests, and make sure you've reserved a private room if you're going to break out the naked baby picture slides or karaoke machine.
+See our Search Tips for pointers on how to effectively search for rehearsal dinner restaurants and other venues on HereComesTheGuide.com.

 When do the rehearsal dinner invitations go out?

-“Four weeks before the event and, of course, after the wedding invitation,” says Michelle Martin of Out of the Envelope.
-“And never put the rehearsal dinner invite in with the wedding invite!” she warns.
-“Remember, even though rehearsal dinners are a part of the wedding festivities, they really are two separate events.
-Formal invitations are perfectly elegant for weddings, but feel free to express your creative selves with color and thematic elements for the rehearsal dinner invites.”
+It's best to send them four weeks before the event and, of course, after the wedding invitation.
+You should never put the rehearsal dinner invite in with the wedding invite.
+Remember: Even though rehearsal dinners are a part of the wedding festivities, they really are two separate events.
+Elegant, formal invitations are perfect for the wedding, but feel free to express your creativity with color and thematic elements for the rehearsal dinner invites.